voxel51/fiftyone/docs/source/getting_started/install.rst

 preemptively install what you'll need by installing the following additional packages via `pip` in your virtual environment:

-* `ipython` to follow along with interactive examples more easily
+* `ipython` to follow along with interactive examples more easily (note that a system-wide IPython installation will *not* work in a virtual environment, even if it is accessible)
 * `tensorflow` for examples requiring TensorFlow.
 The installation process can vary depending on your system, so consult the `Tensorflow documentation <https://www.tensorflow.org/install>`_ for specific